demforce/secretsdump-parser/README.md

   * 8846F7EAEE8FB117AD06BDD830B7586C:password

-That's all you need! run the parser and you will end up with the output file containing:
+That's all you need!
+Run the parser and you will end up with the output file containing:

   * Administrator:password